mmckegg/loop-drop-app/README.md

 This branch is a complete rewrite of the user interface.
 It nearly ready for relase.
 See [master](https://github.com/mmckegg/loop-drop-app) for latest stable.

-Needs the following features completed before merging to master:
+Still Needs the following features completed before merging to master:

-  - Choose Project
-  - Tempo Control
-  - Display master volume output levels
-  - and DOCUMENTATION (at least a helpful readme)
+  - sample recording / import (browse and drag and drop)
+  - readme / intro document

 ## Install